In the Spotlight: New UH Urologist Shubham Gupta, MD, FACS

 The GSDS program at University Hospitals strives to eliminate health disparities experienced by the LGBTQIA+ community.

-Working in collaboration with Tobias (Toby) Long, MD, plastic surgeon at University Hospitals Cleveland Medical Center and Clinical Assistant Professor of Surgery at the School of Medicine, Dr. Gupta is offering male-to-female and female-to-male gender affirmation surgeries.
+Working in collaboration with plastic surgeons at University Hospitals Cleveland Medical Center and Clinical Assistant Professor of Surgery at the School of Medicine, Dr. Gupta is offering male-to-female and female-to-male gender affirmation surgeries.
 “These are complete reconstructions, including vaginoplasties, phalloplasties and metoidoplasties inter alia,” says Dr. Gupta.
 “The procedures require extensive preoperative planning and meticulous surgical technique.”

 However, Dr. Gupta emphasizes that meeting the needs of transgender patients goes beyond the surgical aspect.
 Comprehensive GSDS services will address the physical, mental, social and emotional well-being of individuals seeking care, including hormone therapy, psychosocial support and patient advocacy.